Cairns Aquarium

 The $54 million, 7800 m, three-level facility in Queensland holds 71 tanks, including a 1800000 L ocean tank, Australia's largest freshwater tank with 400000 L of water, a deep reef tank and the world's first true tidal motion tank.

-It is among the few aquariums to display endangered or rarely seen species such as the emerald tree monitors, Jardine River turtles, ribboned pipefish, freshwater sawfish and scalloped hammerhead sharks.
+It is among the few aquariums to display endangered or rarely seen species such as the emerald tree monitors, Jardine River turtles, freshwater sawfish and scalloped hammerhead sharks.

+Freshwater sawfish and scalloped hammerhead shark are no longer exhibited at Cairns Aquarium.
+Following the release of the last sawfish kept at the aquarium, the logo was changed to feature a shark instead of a sawfish.

+Following the closure of Reef HQ, Cairns Aquarium is the only aquarium worldwide to exhibit captive-bred olive sea snakes.

 The aquarium is also an interactive research and education centre and is home to the Cairns Turtle Rehabilitation Centre.